Table of Content

 To Wrap Up

-Although New-MailboxRepairRequest is a handy cmdlet that allows you to fix issues with Exchange mailboxes and databases without dismounting the database, it is important to highlight that the cmdlet is available in Exchange Server 2010 SP1 and later versions only.
+The New-MailboxRepairRequest cmdlet helps you fix issues with Exchange mailboxes and databases without dismounting the database.
+Above, we have explained how to use this cmdlet to repair a mailbox or all the mailboxes in a database.
+However, this cmdlet is available in Exchange Server 2010 SP1 and later versions only.
 Also, it may not repair a dismounted database or mailbox stored in a dismounted database.
-For such cases, you need to use the EseUtil utility or Exchange recovery software, such as Stellar Repair for Exchange.
-It supports all Exchange versions, including Exchange Server 5.5 to Exchange Server 2019.
+For such cases, you need to use an Exchange repair tool, such as Stellar Repair for Exchange.
+It supports all Exchange Server versions – from Exchange Server 5.5 to Exchange Server 2019.
+This tool can fix large, severely corrupt, or damaged Exchange databases, recover mailboxes, and save them in PSTs.
+It can also export the recovered mailboxes directly to Office 365 or live Exchange Server.

 Was this article helpful?